He Who Kneels Before God Can Stand Before Anyone

 “Let me tell you something you already know.
 The world ain’t all sunshine and rainbows.
 It’s a very mean and nasty place and I don’t care how tough you are it will beat you to your knees and keep you there permanently if you let it.
 You, me, or nobody is gonna hit as hard as life.
 But it ain’t about how hard ya hit.
 It’s about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.
 That’s how winning is done!” ― Sylvester Stallone / Rocky Balboa

 When trouble comes, and it will come, we need to focus on moving forward and be assured that our Father has the ability to care for us in our time of need.
-I wrote a blog several months ago titled “Everything’s Gonna Be Alright” I talked about how I handled some personal times of distress and difficulties.
+I wrote an essay several months ago titled “Everything’s Gonna Be Alright” I talked about how I handled some personal times of distress and difficulties.
 I mentioned I have always felt during the ‘down times’ and the times of distress and worries, that my Heavenly Father was aware of each situation.
 Thus, I usually had a fair amount of confidence that ‘everything was going to be alright’ even if it didn’t work out the way I wanted it to.

 So now, even though evil surrounds each of us and tries to weaken our trust and conviction and tries to make us doubt ourselves, we’ve got to believe, in the long run, ‘everything’s gonna be alright’ because our Father loves us and He wants us to return home.
 However, we must remember to; pray for each other, stay on that narrow path, hold fast to the Truth, and continue in fervent prayer.